zowe/docs-site/docs/user-guide/install-zos.md

 ## Looking for troubleshooting help?

-If you encounter unexpected behavior when installing or verifying Zowe runtime, see the [Troubleshooting](troubleshootinstall.md) section that describes how to use the `zowe-troubleshoot.sh` script to check errors and other helpful troubleshooting tips.
+If you encounter unexpected behavior when installing or verifying Zowe runtime, see the [Troubleshooting](troubleshootinstall.md) section for troubleshooting tips.